White sand and turquoise ocean at North Bay Beach

 During the winter months, Atlantic humpback whales travel to the warm waters of two subterranean ocean banks found to the southeast of the Turks and Caicos, the Silver Banks and the Mouchoir Banks, to mate and give birth.
 Due to the deep Columbus Passage that separates the underwater Turks Islands plateau from the Caicos Islands plateau, whales are naturally funneled past Salt Cay.

 It’s possible to see whales from land, but a whale watching tour allows for a much better view.
 Unlike many whale tours at other destinations, small boats (the same vessels used for diving) are favored.
-These low-impact boats are able to approach close without causing a disturbance.
+These low-impact boats are able to approach close without causing disturbance.

-Due to weather conditions, the mood of the whales and other considerations, there’s no guarantee that you’ll be able to jump in and snorkel.
+Due to weather conditions, the mood of the whales, and other considerations, there’s no guarantee that you’ll be able to jump in and snorkel.
 However, the opportunity often presents itself.

-The humpback whale’s mysterious song can often be heard when diving or snorkeling at this time of the year.
+The humpback whale’s song can often be heard when diving or snorkeling at this time of the year.

 An offroad golf-cart parked on a bluff overlooking the ocean on Salt Cay.
-Exploring Northeast Point on Salt Cay with an off-road cart.

-Transportation, Dining, and Travel Information
+Transportation, Dining, & Travel Information

 Bicycles can be a good way to see the sights as well, and are available to rent.
-There are no taxis, buses or rental cars.
+There are no taxis, buses, or rental cars.
 When making reservations for your lodging, inquire what transport options may be complimentary.

 There are no direct international flights to Salt Cay, so it’s necessary to take a domestic flight or ferry from either Providenciales or Grand Turk.
-There are several regularly-scheduled routes to choose from.
+There are several regularly scheduled routes to choose from.

 The water and beach at North Bay, Salt Cay with clouds in the sky.